One of the first things you should do when setting up a new farm is to confirm/select your default bank account.

-It's important to select an actual bank account as your default because we contra transactions to it and then remove all non bank accounts.
+Selecting an actual bank account as your default is important because we contra transactions to it and then remove all non-bank accounts.

-Any accounts with a bank feed in Xero (bank account, credit card, and so on) will sync through to Figured as a bank account.
+Any accounts with a bank feed in your accounting software (bank account, credit card, etc.) will sync to Figured as a bank account.

 This means you'll need to make a few adjustments to your account setup to ensure that you're getting accurate financial information.

 Every farm has a single default bank account - this is used for posting actuals and building up your budgeted/forecasted balance sheet.